morphogenetics/minimal/index.md

 # [](#ABOUT-ME)ABOUT ME
 I studied evolutionary biology as an undergraduate at Hampshire College from 20011-2015.
 I am currently a graduate student In the Bioinformatics and Computational Biology program at the University of Idaho.
 I am a member of the [CAPS group](http://www.capsidaho.com/).
 I am interested the genetic basis of Morphogenesis.
+Here is my [CV](github.com/morphogenetics/morphogenetics.github.io/cv.pdf)

 # [](#Research)Research